Mahsa1990a/contact-keeper/README.md

 # contact-keeper

-> Full stack MERN (MongoDB, Express, React and Node) "Contact Manager" app with React hooks, context & JWT(json web tokens) authentication and deployed by Heroku.
+> Full stack MERN (MongoDB, Express, React and Node) "Contact Manager" app with React hooks, context & JWT authentication and deployed by Heroku.

 > You can Register, Login and Manage(Add, Delete, Edit, Filter) your Contacts.